 Weaved throughout these weekends will be guest teachers, experts within their disciplines, including Marcia Miller, Michele Vinbury, Linda Oshins, Holly Moretti & Dandapani.

-Every two weeks throughout the course, your group will meet together on a conference call.
+Every month throughout the course, your group will meet together on a conference call.
 During the calls you will do specific meditation practices together as outlined in the curriculum and have time to discuss how to teach the practices.
 This is the time to bring all your questions to the group and to be able to share your experiences in meditation together.